cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/DailyReports.md

 ## DAY 3 - 20/08/2021

-I worked to improve the movement mechanincs, so now we can't jump and crouch as we please, and you can control your jump height.
+I worked to improve the movement mechanincs, so now we can't jump and crouch as we please, you can control your jump height, and the speed is divided in 5 categories, from super slow to super fast.
+I also added the fall feature, even tough we don't have animation.
 I want to implement my virtual camera next;